Need advice? Call Now, Schedule a Meeting or Contact Us

 project management office roles and responsibilities

 The project management office is a central hub for all project management functions.
-All projects should go via this office, and all project managers should report to it.
-The PMO should be seen as a distinct unit with its own employees, funding, and mission.
+All projects should go via this pmo office, and all project managers should report to it.
+The project management office should be seen as a distinct unit with its own employees, funding, and mission.
 The best PMOs are well-defined and self-contained units within their firms or business units.
+For further expertise, consider enrolling in a project management course that teaches you how to establish and manage a PMO capable of adapting to evolving project requirements.

 Depending on the industry, stakeholders' needs, organisation and project management methodology, there are differences in each PMO.
 However, they all share the following key functions: